NCAR/eol_scons/README.md

 # eol_scons

+## Updates

+eol_scons has been ported to SCons 3.0 and Python 3, but it should remain compatible with Python 2.7 and SCons 2, whatever versions are available on CentOS as of 7.4.

 ## Installing eol_scons

-By default, SCons version 2.3 searches in the following locations for python packages, where ./site_scons is in the same directory as the SConstruct file (see the documentation for the SCons --site-dir command line option):
+By default, SCons searches in the following locations for python packages, where ./site_scons is in the same directory as the SConstruct file (see the documentation for the SCons --site-dir command line option):
 * Windows
    * %ALLUSERSPROFILE/Application Data/scons/site_scons
    * %USERPROFILE%/Local Settings/Application Data/scons/site_scons